 Differences between Passive Acceptance and Active Acceptance

-• Passive acceptance requires no action beyond documenting the decision.
-This strategy is used for low severity and low priority risks only.
-During dealing with this passive acceptance in case Project management Team requires funds they may look for approval to get access to management reserves.
+- Passive acceptance requires no action beyond documenting the decision.
+This strategy is used for low-severity and low-priority risks only.
+During dealing with this passive acceptance in case the Project management Team requires funds they may look for approval to get access to management reserves.

-• All unknown or residual risks follows acceptance strategy as no information available about them & team will deal with those risks as they occur.
+- All unknown or residual risks follow the acceptance strategy as no information is available about them & the team will deal with those risks as they occur.